Anyone who studies Feng Shui or Chinese Astrology will come across these two terms, Tai Sui and offending Tai Sui. But what exactly do they mean?

 People often use these terms interchangeably.
 Though these five annual energy discords are all related to Tai Sui, they each refer to a specific type of energy conflict and have different outcome and manifestations.

 1. Zodiac against Tai sui is the zodiac of the year.
-For example, 2022 is Year of Tiger, so zodiac Tiger is against Tai Sui in 2022; 2023 is the Year of Rabbit, so zodiac rabbit is against Tai Sui in 2023(See example below).
+For example, 2024 is Year of Dragon, so zodiac Dragon is against Tai Sui in 2024; 2023 is the Year of Rabbit, so zodiac rabbit is against Tai Sui in 2023(See example below).

 Being against Tai Sui means the house of yearly zodiac is filled up by a body of strong annul energy, for the reason, it magnifies any benefits or flaws in the natal chart of a person.
 It is similar to the conjunction aspect in Astrology.
 People who are against Tai sui will often experience instability, emotional and health issue, setback, and family issue.

 2. Zodiac clashing with Tai sui is the opposite zodiac sign of the year, with its house being clashed directly by the annul energy, it often stirs a conflict or reveals certain weakness/flaw in the natal chart of a person, it is similar to the aspect of opposition in astrology.
-For example, 2022 is Year of Tiger, so zodiac Monkey is clashing with Tai Sui in 2022.
+For example, 2024 is Year of Dragon, so zodiac Dog is clashing with Tai Sui in 2024.
 2023 is the Year of Rabbit, zodiac Rooster is clashing with Tai Sui in 2023 (See example below).

 Clashing with Tai Sui means a zodiac is clashing directly with the zodiac of the year.
 For that reason, it often weakens or bring damage to certain aspect of life, for example, health, finance, relationship, etc. It is similar to the opposition aspect in Astrology.
 People who are clashing with Tai sui will often experience opposition, obstacles, accidents, or setback.

-3. There are four reference groups of Zodiacs afflicting by Tai sui:
+3. There are four reference groups of Zodiacs afflicted by Tai sui:

 - Rat and rabbit